 One of the gems of British music is making an all too swift solo acoustic tour of the colonies.
-I caught up with Nick Lowe during the Olympics, and he admitted he was one of the converted curmudgeons.
+I caught up with Nick Lowe during the London Olympics, and he admitted he was one of the converted curmudgeons.
 Most folks thought it was going to be a horror show of gridlock, but much like the LA Olympics in 1984, the London Olympics was a delight.
 We bantered about the understandably British-centric nature of Danny Boyle’s brilliant Opening Ceremony production.
 Lowe admitted he hadn’t pondered how the National Health segment would be perceived in the States, what with all the debate around ObamaCare.

 But we quickly turned to a discussion of Lowe’s inveterate love for all sorts of American music.
 “I am a complete dilettante,” said Lowe.
 His “recipe for songwriting” is to pick and choose a spicy blend of American styles.
 “I am serious about the music I make, but I don’t take myself seriously,” he quipped.

 We talked much about the phenomenon of rockers growing into their 60s and 70s.
 “I never even thought I’d be doing this in my 40s,” reflecting on his mindset when he started down the path of music many decades ago.
 Lowe is not alone in distinguishing his music from that of Jerry Lee Lewis, BB King and Chuck Berry.
-While those pillars initially defined their music, it did not evolve much over the arc of their career.
+While those pillars initially defined their music, their sounds did not evolve much over the arc of their career.
 In contrast, Paul Simon, Tom Waits, Bob Dylan and Leonard Cohen have remained in a near-constant state of evolution.
 Lowe is too modest to compare his work with that latter camp, but the comparison is relevant.
 “I don’t have to follow the rules anymore,” admits Lowe, a realization shared by a small handful of other musicians in his cohort.

 He pointed out that when he was coming up, the British perspective and distance allowed for more clarity about the diversity of American music styles.
 Perhaps we Yanks were too close to the musical melting pot to discern these regional differences.
 Lowe clearly loves the variety of music styles from America.